isomer/contain/README.md

  * sudo contain --newpid --newmount --mount /proc=none,proc -- ps aux

-If you're going to create a new pid namespace, you probably also want to use "simple-init" (included) to act as the new pid 1, and clean up zombie processes.
+If you're going to create a new pid namespace, you probably also want to use "simple-init" (included) to act as the new pid 1, and clean up zombie processes.if this "init" process ever exits then the entire namespace is destroyed.
+Beware of this if you have a program that likes to daemonise itself as init.

 * Using containers:
  * # First setup cgroups on this machine